 Next, let’s talk about making two other “apples.”
 The recipe for these cheese balls is pretty much the same as the previous one; the outside coating is the main difference.

 One of the “apples” is rolled in finely crushed pistachios; the other is coated with finely crush walnuts and finely chopped bacon.
-Let me take you through the recipe.
+I have created a separate post for that recipe.
+You can find it by clicking HERE.

 Simple, elegant, and absolutely delicious.
 How can you go wrong with a ball of cheese?